zeroSteiner/ssh-ca/README.md

 Commands:
   install-dependencies   Install dependencies
-  initialize             Initialize a new SSH CA key export                 Export an SSH public key or certificate list                   List imported public keys and certificates show-certificate       Show an SSH certificate
+  initialize             Initialize a new SSH CA key clone                  Clone a previously initialized CA key to a new YubiKey database               Manage the database export                 Export an SSH public key or certificate list                   List imported public keys and certificates show-certificate       Show an SSH certificate